Karynvo/integrativejekyll/_services/cosmetic-dentistry.md

 pagetitle: Cosmetic Dentistry
 order:
 dropdown: true
-description: Looking for a Cosmetic dentist?
-At Integrative Dentistry we offer complete range of cosmetic procedures, such as veneers and teeth whitening.
-Call @ 206496-0552!
+description: Looking for a Cosmetic dentist in Seattle, WA?
+At Integrative Dentistry we offer cosmetic procedures, like veneers and teeth whitening.
+Call @ 206367-6453!
 permalink: /services/cosmetic-dentist-seattle-cosmetic-dentistry/
 ---